 Actual expense method

 The actual expense, or regular, method lets you determine how much you actually spend on your home office.

-To use this method, calculate the actual expenses of your home office, including mortgage interest, insurance, utilities, repairs, depreciation, and rent.
+To use this method, calculate the actual expenses of your home office, such as:

-Next, you need to calculate the percentage of your home that is used for business.
+Next, you need to calculate the percentage of your home that you use (regularly and exclusively) for business.

-To claim the home office tax deduction, you need to have accurate and organized records.
+To claim the home office tax deduction, you need accurate and organized records.
 Your records must show the part of your home you use for business.
-And, keep records showing that you followed the IRS’s two home office tax deduction rules.
+And, keep records showing that you followed the IRS’s home office tax deduction rules.

-If you decide to use the actual expense method, you will need to stay extra organized.
+If you decide to use the actual expense method, stay extra organized.
 Store receipts to back up your expense claims.
-And, you must be able to show depreciation.
+And, show depreciation.

 Keep records for either three years after filing your return or two years after the tax was paid, whichever is later.